-- verbose_name: A human-readable name for the Field. - mongo_name: The name of this field when stored in MongoDB. - field: The Field type of all items in this list.
+- verbose name: A human-readable name for the Field. - mongo_name: The name of this field when stored in MongoDB. - field: The Field instance of all items in this list.
+This needs to be an instance of a MongoB-aseField subclass.